NightKosh/Forged-in-Blocks/README.md

 * Good equipment should be forged, not assembled from a handful of ingots.

-The datapack fits perfectly into vanilla-plus modpacks, hardcore survival worlds, and any setup where resource management and thoughtful progression matter.
+The mod fits perfectly into vanilla-plus modpacks, hardcore survival worlds, and any setup where resource management and thoughtful progression matter.

 ## Compatibility